How we use test scores

 - Take the tests required for native English speakers (see above)

 - Take the TOEFL and two SAT Subject Tests, one in math (level 1 or 2) and one in science (physics, chemistry, or biology e/m)

 If you have been using English for less than five years or do not speak English at home or at school, we strongly suggest that you take the TOEFL, although it is not required.

 While MIT will not require the ACT writing section or SAT optional essay, MIT does value writing and communication highly.

 If you take the same test (SAT, ACT, or an SAT Subject Test) multiple times, we will consider the highest score achieved in each section.
-This superscoring also applies to students who submit scores from both the “old” and “new” SAT.
 We do this in order to consider all applicants in their best light.